whiteSHADOW1234/FinalProject/README.md

 ## Beta Mode
 :warning: You Should Not See This If You Aren't The Game Developer!!!:warning:

-*If you change the boolean value "beta" on the 30th line of GamePanel.java to true you will enter to the greatest mode of this game......*
+*If you change the boolean value "beta" on the 30th line of GamePanel.java to true you will enter the greatest mode of this game......*
 ### The Greatest Mode ------
-You will have full-white paddles and some super power ~
+Every thing in here are secrets:face_with_finger_covering_closed_lips: